hanchiang/market-data/README.md

 Other metrics: % change

 ## Options
-- [ ] View how different dimensions change over time for an expiration date, strike price(+- 10 from current price, include previously included strike prices)
+- [ ] View how different dimensions change over time for an expiration date, strike price(+- 20 from current price)
   - [ ] High priority: Open interest, volume, IV, last, change
 - [ ] Aggregate statistics for an expiration date
   - [ ] Open interest by strike price